Skip to main content

 • Original Form I-797 of the H-4 dependent(s) (only if applicable and change of status to H-4 approved inside US previously)

-• H-4 spouse: proof of legal marriage with certified English translations, if needed
+• If applying as H-4 spouse: proof of legal marriage with English translations, if needed

-• H-4 dependent children: proof of relationship (e.g. birth certificate or family registry) with certified English translations, if needed
+• If applying as H-4 dependent children: proof of relationship (e.g. birth certificate or family registry) with English translations, if needed

 Please see the Travel & Re-Entry section for further information.